2016 New York Republican presidential primary

-The state of the campaign
+Background

-National situation
+National campaign

 Despite an early victory by Ted Cruz in the Iowa caucuses, Donald Trump was seen as making steady progress towards the Republican nomination at the time.
 Trump was victorious in 7 of the contests on March 1, with Cruz seen as the only viable threat to Trump after victories in his home state of Texas and 2 other March 1 contests.
 Marco Rubio performed worse than anticipated on March 1, taking only Minnesota.
 On March 8, two primaries and a caucus were held in Hawaii, Michigan and Mississippi.
 Despite a poll from American Research Group that showed Kasich leading Trump in Michigan, Trump won all three contests.

 On March 15's primaries, Donald Trump took four of the five contests- Florida, Illinois, Missouri and North Carolina.
 Trump however was defeated in Ohio by John Kasich, losing all 66 of the state's delegates.
 Marco Rubio suspended his campaign after losing the Florida contest, leaving just Cruz and Kasich in the race to oppose Trump.

 On March 22, Trump won the Arizona contest and all of its 58 pledged delegates, while Cruz capitalized on Trump's comments critical of Mitt Romney's Mormon faith to take the state of Utah and its 40 delegates.

 The month of April brought several strong performances for Cruz.
 He capitalized on a weak ground game in the Donald Trump campaign to win the conventions in North Dakota and Colorado, despite criticism from Donald Trump.
 In addition, Ted Cruz won the valuable Wisconsin primary and with it 36 of the state's 42 delegates.
 Many considered the probability of a "contested" Republican National Convention as it was considered doubtful that Trump would receive the requisite 1,237 delegates.

-New York situation
+New York campaign

 Being Donald Trump's home state, New York was expected to be one of his strongest states in the primary contests.
 While Trump himself said that he would be satisfied with only one half of the delegates, most prognosticators said that Trump would have to perform extremely strongly in the state in order to avoid a contested convention.
 Ted Cruz's attacks in a Fox Business Network primary debate in South Carolina, criticizing Donald Trump for holding what he referred to as "New York values"- meaning the liberal, left leaning values of New York City came under fire as Cruz was campaigning in New York as well.
 This, combined with Trump's strong performances in the Northeast, especially Massachusetts, meant that Trump was considered a favorite with Kasich as his main challenger.